 One word: Relevance.
 And in the world of PPC advertising, relevance is key.

 Consumers click on ads that are highly relevant to their search results – because that means they get the product or service they want.
 Which means you get what you want – prospective customers.
 And Google gets what they want – happy customers and advertisers.
 Another bonus: Google rewards the most relevant ads by boosting them closer to the top of search results, with no extra cost to you.
-For more on that process, watch this video:

 Conversely, consumers who click on irrelevant ads don’t find the product or service they want, and you waste budget on frustrated consumers.
 They’ve wasted time, you’ve wasted money, and no one wins.